tharaka27/ros2_test_runner/README.md

 }
 ```

-You need to log checkpoint and terminate string from as RCL_INFO
+You need to log checkpoint and terminate string from as RCL_INFO.

+#### Checkpoint

+When the "checkpoint" keyword is encountered in the stdout, the statistics collection process records a timestamp in the statistics collection file, signifying the occurrence of this event.

+## Terminate

+The "terminate" keyword is utilized to signal the end of a current run and initiate a new run in the statistics collection process.

 2. Then run the runner.py